tambetvali/LaegnaAIExperiments/GlossaryIntuitiveTechnologicalScientific/README.md

 rather than code blocks or undrenderable items - the base view has this bias, but I am contemplating whether to rename and point them or to follow general logic and expect some issues or general resolutions, like what is the known pattern at some point of time.

+***We made this carefully together with ChatGPT: I use it for emotion-enabled mode rather than CoPilot assistant.***

 # 🌈 **Evolution of Language Across 10 Roles**
 ### *How human perspectives shape linguistic style, logic, and AI resonance*
 *(UTF‑8 icons, symbolic energy, Mermaid diagrams, and role‑based language evolution)*